top of page

 • Fresh vegetables (except known triggers for you)

-What is the Histamine Bucket Concept?
+Understanding the Histamine Bucket Concept

-The “histamine bucket” is a simple way to visualize how your body handles histamine.
-Think of your body like a bucket — every time you eat high-histamine foods, experience stress, allergies, or gut inflammation, the bucket fills up.When it overflows, you start to experience symptoms like headaches, flushing, hives, or digestive issues.
+The “histamine bucket” is a simple way to visualise how your body handles histamine.
+Picture your body as a bucket.
+Every time you consume high-histamine foods, experience stress, allergies, or gut inflammation, the bucket fills up.
+When it overflows, you start to experience symptoms like headaches, flushing, hives, or digestive issues.

 Balancing your histamine load, supporting gut and liver health, and identifying trigger foods can help “empty the bucket” and reduce symptoms naturally.

-Final thoughts
+Final Thoughts

 Book a Free 10-Minute Discovery Call with Meenu